osmosis-labs/osmosis/docs/architecture/concentrated-liquidity-adr.md

 }
 ```

+TODO: add formulas, specific steps for calculating swaps and relation to fees.

 #### Range Orders

 > As a trader, I want to be able to execute ranger orders so that I have better control of the price at which I trade